 Thank you for your cooperation.
 No postage stamp necessary if mailed in the U.S.A.
-(Elsewhere, an IBM office or representative will be happy to forward your comments or you may mail directly to the address in the Edition Notice on the back of the title page.)
+(Elsewhere, an IBM office or representative will be happy to forward your comments or you may mail directly to the

 Reader's Comment Form